brandonbloom/asyncx/README.md

 I certainly wouldn't run this code in production nor view it as a exemplarly core.async usage.

+I'll probably either fix up this library, or document the things I learned.
+In the meantime, you can see my [discussion with lynaghk][1] in Freenode's #clojure on 2013-08-17.

 ## License

 Copyright © 2013 Brandon Bloom